pulsipher/FlexJuMP.jl/README.md

 ## Project Status

-The package is tested against Julia `0.6` and the nightly builds of the Julia `master` branch on Linux, macOS, and Windows.
+The package is tested against Julia `0.6` on Linux, macOS, and Windows.

 There is not yet support for Julia `0.7` or `1.0`.